 Mental Health Speaker, Author, Trainer and Consumer Advocate

-Professional speaker, author, thought leader, trusted advisor to international business executives, Carol Kivler is also a passionate advocate for mental health issues.
+Professional mental health speaker, author, thought leader, trusted advisor to international business executives, Carol Kivler is also a passionate advocate for mental health.
 A survivor of four bouts of treatment-resistant depression, she battled this devastating and debilitating mental illness with courage and faith to a full and sustained recovery.

 - Carol Kivler, M.S. smashes the common stereotype of the unemployed, incapable or demented individual with a mental illness.
 Her message of recovery, productivity and successful living is one that any individual who has, lives with or is a health care provider must hear.
 A successful business woman, courageous advocate and warm human being make Mrs. Kivler, a voice of reason and hope for all whose lives are touched by mental illness.(Rev) Ben Evans, DD, DNP, RN, APN, Psychiatric Advanced Practice Nurse Associate Vice President, Behavioral Health Services, Bergen Regional Medical Center